abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

           to get results and how this can reshape your business model. demonstrate progress quickly and establish the bigger vision. "what if we could ...", build predictive models

+          data is the underlying capability that makes all this stuff possible
         highlight: false
         actions:
           - label: Our data services